 It’s midnight and you’re starving.
-Where are you gonna go?
-Or maybe it’s 8am and you want to get a good jump on the day ahead.
-Who serves a full breakfast at this hour not too far from the National Mall?
-Or you want a taste of both the capital’s regional dishes and insider’s culture.
+Where you gonna go?
+Or maybe you want a taste of the capital’s regional dishes and a dash of insider culture.
 Who brings that to the table?
 It’s the Ebbitt.

-It’s comforting to have a conveniently located place that’s nearly always open, with four capacious bars and a menu that’s known for its untrendy dishes, like the burgers, the trout parmesan, and the house pasta, which is stuffed with spinach, mortadella ham, and three cheeses and baked in a cream sauce.
+It’s comforting to have a conveniently located place that’s nearly always open, with four capacious bars and a menu that’s known for its untrendy dishes, like burgers, trout Parmesan, and the hearty house pasta, which is stuffed with spinach, mortadella ham, and three cheeses and baked in a cream sauce.
 Oysters are the standout, among the best and freshest in town.
 (The bivalves are discounted during the daily Oyster Happy Hour; check website for times as it varies day by day.)